varda/varda/README.rst

 Copyright
 ---------

-Varda server is licensed under the MIT License, see the LICENSE file for details.
+Varda is licensed under the MIT License, see the LICENSE file for details.
 See the AUTHORS file for a list of authors.